giri4it/datakernel/docs/docs/tutorial/launchers.md

 Next, configure your pom.xml file.
 We will need the following dependencies: datakernel-http, datakernel-boot and some logger (Note: we don't need to specify eventloop, because it is already a transitive dependency of both datakernel-boot and datakernel-http modules).
-So your pom.xml should look like following:
+So your pom.xml should look like this:
 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"